ibm-cloud-docs/ibm-spectrum-lsf/using-spectrum-scale-storage.md

 {:step: data-tutorial-type='step'}
 {:table: .aria-labeledby="caption"}

-# Using Spectrum Scale storage
+# Using Storage Scale storage
 {: #using-spectrum-scale-storage}

 {{site.data.keyword.scale_full}} is a cluster file system that provides simultaneous access to a single file system from multiple compute nodes.
 In the {{site.data.keyword.spectrum_full_notm}} offering, {{site.data.keyword.scale_short}} applications running in static compute cluster nodes with high-performance access to a shared data space.
 For more information, see the [{{site.data.keyword.scale_full_notm}}](https://www.ibm.com/docs/en/spectrum-scale/5.1.2){: external} product documentation.